 The support block is also used to grow supplementary feed, such as maize and grass silage, which is fed on the dairy farm, in addition to a blend of soya meal, palm kernel expeller (PKE) and distillers' grains.

-"Having a runoff is a lot of extra work, but the cost of the feed I produce there doesn't really ever go up, unless interest rates rise," he says
+"Having a runoff is a lot of extra work, but the cost of the feed I produce there doesn't really ever go up, unless interest rates rise," he said.

-"I'm always learning and it's okay to make mistakes, but it's important to learn from your mistakes and not to repeat them."
+"I'm always learning and it's ok to make mistakes, but it's important to learn from your mistakes and not to repeat them," he said.

-His cow Valden Danny Donna-ET S3F GP84 was the overall winner of the World Wide Sires Protein Awards as a 4-year-old, producing 545kg of protein and 515kg of fat.
+His cow Valden Danny Donna-ET S3F GP84 was the overall winner of the World Wide Sires Protein Awards as a four-year-old, producing 545 kilograms of protein and 515 kilograms of fat.

-Average production in the Taranaki region is 394kg of milksolids per cow, according to DairyNZ figures.
+Average production in the Taranaki region is 394 kilograms of milksolids per cow, according to DairyNZ figures.